microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/README.md

 # LUIS Bot Integration Sample - Hotel Finder

 A sample bot using LuisDialog to integrate with a LUIS.ai application.
+The `cs` and `node.js` folders provide C# and Node.js implementations, respectively.

 ### Outcome